towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 Each one toggles enforcement of either the item, sleep, or freeze clause from Pokemon Stadium.
 The sleep clause in particular works like it does in Stadium with respect to using the Rest move.
 The clauses apply to the player and AI equally, and they only apply during non-link trainer battles.

-**Catch-Up EXP Booster**
-Talk to the aide in the Celadon Diner to toggle this feature.
-While active, EXP gained is boosted if the active pokemon's level is lower than that of the fainted enemy.
-The boost is 1.5x multiplied by an additional 1.5x for every 3 levels of difference.
-For example, a level gap of 12 results in an EXP multiplier of (1.5)^4 = 5.0625.
-Use this feature to help you train-up new team members in the mid-to-late game.

 #New Gameplay Features